 People can use ear drops to soften a buildup of earwax.
 If the wax is particularly stubborn, a doctor may have to flush the ear with water.

 A bacterial infection can cause pus to collect in the teeth and gums.
 This buildup is called a dental abscess.
-Pain in the affected tooth is the primary symptom, but an abscess can also cause pain in the ear.
+Pain in the affected tooth is the primary symptom, but an abscess

 A person should receive treatment as soon as possible.
 The dentist can drain the pus and remove the abscess, which will reduce pain and other symptoms.